Pokerole-Software-Development/Pokerole-Obsidian-SRD/SRD/SRD-Pokedex/SRD-Dunsparce.md

 ---
 Ability1: Serene Grace
 Ability2: Run Away
+Baby: 'No'
+BookImageName: HOME206.png
+BookShinyImageName: HOME206_s.png
 BoxSprite: SRD-BoxSprite-dunsparce.png
+DexCategory: Land Snake Pokemon
+DexDescription: If seen, Dunsparce is quick to escape by boring into the ground with its drill tail.
+It can float slightly with its wings.
+It is almost blind but finds its way in the huge underground mazes where it lives.
 EventAbilities: ''
 GenderType: ''
 HasForm: 'No'
+Height:
+  Deimeters: 15
+  Feet: 4.9
+  Meters: 1.5
 HiddenAbility: Rattled
 HomeSprite: SRD-HomeSprite-dunsparce.png
 Learnset: '[[SRD-Dunsparce-Learnset]]'
 Legendary: 'No'
 Name: Dunsparce
 Number: 206
+PrimaryEggGroup: Field
+SecondaryEggGroup: ''
 Sprite: dunsparce.png
 Type1: Normal
 Type2: ''
+Weight:
+  Hectograms: 140
+  Kilograms: 14.0
+  Pounds: 30.9
 ---

 #PokeroleSRD/Pokedex